 The Cyber Society

 One of the key features in E-governance is to recognize that it includes an attempt to govern the component of the society, which is accessible through the "Cyber System".
 It therefore covers the "Cyber Society" within the "General Society".
 At the same time E-Governance also attempts to regulate the Cyber Society itself, because the Government controls the person and property of a Citizen.
+Most of the Conflicts and Issues in E-Governance arise because of the inability to accept the existence of two different societies with overlapping jurisdiction.

 While one of the pre-requisites of a functional EG is to ensure a deep penetration of EG at least beyond a minimum acceptable critical level, at any point of time it has to deal with a mixed society, which consists of –